 Businesses can protect against phishing by implementing a layered supplementary cloud email security solution that offers malicious URL protection and uses multiple email authentication protocols to detect email spoofing and prevent sender fraud.

 In the event that you do fall for a phishing scam, it is important to be aware of the actions you can take to help safeguard compromised information and recover from the attack.
+Whether you clicked on phishing link on your computer, laptop, iPhone or Android device.
 Here are the steps you should take if you either know or suspect that you’ve experienced an attack ie clicked a phishing link in email on any device:

 - Disconnect your device from the Internet to reduce the risk of malware spreading to other devices on the network.
 This will also prevent a malicious actor from accessing your device or sending out confidential information from it.